-- 4.2.32 Interventions for this CO include: - Stage 1 (2021): Establishment of a Future Ready & Resilience Task Force consisting of select Western Gateway Officers, a representative from each TOC, the Rail Delivery Group, the DfT and a representative from each Network Rail region and the Network Rail System Operator.
-It should meet quarterly. - The Task Force STB members will respond to the cross-industry Traction Decarbonisation Network Strategy and integrate the Strategy into planning and projects across the respective constituent members, focusing on co-development and co-delivery of solutions - The Task Force will also respond to consultations about future TOC and FOC arrangements, in the wake of the Williams Review and the COVID-19 Emergency Measures Agreements, to build in opportunities for the DfT, Network Rail, TOCs and FOCs to influence carbon emission actions together.
-This will ensure that all parties continue to move in the same direction, while empowering all parties to create the necessary change at the right levels.
+- 4.2.32 Interventions for this CO include: - Stage 1 (2021): Establishment of a Future Ready & Resilience Taskforce consisting of select Western Gateway Officers, a representative from each TOC, the Rail Delivery Group, the DfT and a representative from each Network Rail region and the Network Rail System Operator.
+It should meet quarterly.; - The Taskforce STB members will respond to the cross-industry TDNS and integrate the Strategy into planning and projects across the respective constituent members, focussing on co-development and co-delivery of solutions.
+This will include the prioritisation of schemes based on deliverability; - The Taskforce will also respond to consultations about future TOC and FOC arrangements, in the wake of the Williams Review and the COVID-19 Emergency Measures Agreements, to build in opportunities for the DfT, Network Rail, TOCs and FOCs to influence carbon emission actions together.
+This will ensure that all parties continue to move in the same direction, while empowering all parties to create the necessary change at the right levels;

-- The Task Force will progress cross-industry and cross-region carbon targets, commissions and plans, as the franchises do not allow enough scope to set and deliver carbon targets - The Task Force will cover the areas highlighted within the D1 section of this report - Stage 1 (2021): The STB should build a modelling tool to calculate the emissions for each train service as it passes through the STB area; as the rail network decarbonises, the simulation inputs can be updated to measure the improvements on local emissions.
-This modelling should be supplemented with emissions testing data. - Stage 1 (0-3 years): The STB should commission a strategic study across its constituent members to determine where future rail traction, railway buildings/stations supply, and future electrified local transport charging points can combine land use and grid upgrade needs, to jointly fund and deliver efficient, combined electrification proposals. - Stage 2 (1-5 years): Where appropriate, STB members should work across organisational boundaries to use their collective consumer weight to work with DNOs to convert to renewable supplies; design and deliver local generation capabilities; and combine resources and economies of scale to deliver coordinated grid connection upgrades to support electrified rail and public transport modes. - Stage 3 (1-20 years): The STB should ensure that its constituent members and stakeholders support an ongoing programme of electrification, appropriate conversion to renewable autonomous traction fleets, and integration of rail and zero-emissions local public transport and micromobility modes, through the development of individual projects and business cases that have been prioritised by the Task Force.
+- The Taskforce will progress cross-industry and cross-region carbon targets, commissions and plans, as the franchises do not allow enough scope to set and deliver carbon targets; and - The Taskforce will cover the areas highlighted within the D1 section of this report. - Stage 1 (2021): The STB should build a modelling tool to calculate the emissions for each train service as it passes through the STB area; as the rail network decarbonises, the simulation inputs can be updated to measure the improvements on local emissions.
+This modelling should be supplemented with emissions testing data (the development of a national tool may be preferable to a regional one, but the STB should be prepared to take a lead in this area if no national tool is developed); - Stage 1 (0-3 years): The STB should commission a strategic study across its constituent members to determine where future rail traction, railway buildings/stations supply, and future electrified local transport charging points can combine land use and grid upgrade needs, to jointly fund and deliver efficient, combined electrification proposals.
+As part of this study, proposals should be prioritised for phased delivery; - Stage 2 (1-5 years): Where appropriate, STB members should work across organisational boundaries to use their collective consumer weight to work with DNOs to convert to renewable supplies; design and deliver local generation capabilities; and combine resources and economies of scale to deliver coordinated grid connection upgrades to support electrified rail and public transport modes; and - Stage 3 (1-20 years): The STB should ensure that its constituent members and stakeholders support an ongoing programme of electrification, appropriate conversion to renewable autonomous traction fleets, and integration of rail and zero-emissions local public transport and micromobility modes, through the development of individual projects and business cases that have been prioritised by the Taskforce.